-Most of the Unicorn Startups/companies struggle to charge the right price for service/products.
+Most of Unicorn Startups/companies struggle to charge the right price for services/products.
 No 2 startups/companies delivering the same service/products could have the same cost.
 Cost depends upon a lot of factors like City, location, management, process, team, etc.

 However, clients have a habit of comparing your cost with the other vendors.

 Clients compare your cost with other competitors and make you look bad for the rates you are charging.
 It can be tough to explain to them why you are charging them these higher/lower prices and the effort it takes to deliver the quality you offer.

 Clients generally don’t have a problem paying you good money if they are sure about your services and quality of work.
 So all you need to do is win their trust.
 The best example is Apple’s iPhone, everyone knows that if the manufacturing cost of an iPhone is $400 then it will be sold for $1200 in the market, yet customer stands in line and waits for days to get their hands on it.

 - Prove your quality before taking client’s money, Free Demos